zhiyu-zhao-ucas/musearch/README.md

 ## Introduction

 The folder contains the code for μSearch, also referred to as MuSearch for readability.
-It is a reinforcement learning-based sequence design tool to efficiently explore protein fitness landscapes.
+It is a reinforcement learning-based sequence design tool for navigating protein fitness landscapes.
 When combined with μFormer, this framework can identify impactful mutations across a vast protein sequence space, providing a robust and efficient approach for protein optimization.

 ## Environment